TheOnlyAbdull/web3-FP/style-guide.md

 ## TODO
-1. Make the nav responsive
+1. Make the nav responsive --DONE
-2. add padding to the col
+2. add padding to the col  --DONE